foodfight/foodfight.github.com/source/about/index.markdown

 Food Fight is a bi-weekly podcast for the [Chef][opscodewiki] community.
 We bring together the smartest people in the Chef community and the broader DevOps world to discuss the thorniest issues in system administration.

-Food Fight is hosted by Bryan Berry, Matt Ray and Nathen Harvey.
+Food Fight is hosted by Bryan Berry, Nathen Harvey, and Matt Ray.

 <p class="clearboth">
     <img class="floatleft" src="/images/bryan.jpg" alt="A photograph of Bryan Berry."/>